Italian Hot Dish Recipe

 - 1/2 cup shredded part-skim mozzarella cheese, divided

-- 1. Cook pasta according to package directions.
-Meanwhile, in a large nonstick skillet coated with cooking spray, cook the beef, 1/2 cup mushrooms, onion and green pepper until meat is no longer pink; drain.
-Stir in the tomato sauce, oregano, garlic powder, onion powder and pepper.
-Bring to a boil.
-Reduce heat; cover and simmer for 15 minutes.
+- 2. Meanwhile, in a large nonstick skillet coated with cooking spray, cook and crumble beef with 1/2 cup mushrooms, onion and green pepper over medium-high heat until no longer pink, 5-7 minutes.
+Stir in seasonings and tomato sauce; bring to a boil.
+Reduce heat; simmer, covered, 15 minutes.

-- 2. Drain pasta; place in an 8-in. square baking dish coated with cooking spray.
+- 3. Place pasta in an 8-in. square baking dish coated with cooking spray.
 Top with meat sauce and remaining mushrooms.
-Sprinkle with 1/4 cup mozzarella cheese and 2 teaspoons Parmesan cheese.
+Sprinkle with 1/4 cup mozzarella cheese and 1 tablespoon Parmesan cheese.

-- 3. Cover and bake at 350° for 35 minutes.
+- 4. Bake, covered, 35 minutes.
 Uncover; sprinkle with remaining cheeses.
-Bake 5-10 minutes longer or until heated through and cheese is melted.
+Bake until heated through and cheese is melted, 5-10 minutes.
 Yield: 4 servings.

 Reviews for Italian Hot Dish